Agata Błoch, Phd

-I am a historian and I lecture at the Institute of Iberian and Ibero-American Studies at the University of Warsaw.
-I hold a PhD from the Institute of History of the Polish Academy of Sciences (2021), MA in the History of the Portuguese Empire from the Nova University of Lisbon (2018), and MA in Latin American Studies from the University of Warsaw (2014).
+I hold a PhD in History from the Institute of History of Polish Academy of Sciences (2021), \MA in History of the Portuguese Empire from Nova University of Lisbon (2018), and MA in Latin American Studies from the University of Warsaw (2014).

 “The Free and the Enslaved.
 Voices of the Subalterns in the History of Portuguese Empire”

 The Free and the Enslaved: Voices of the Subalterns in the History of the Portuguese Empire" is a compelling account of ordinary and extraordinary people who lived on the margins of the Portuguese colonial empire.
 This book explores the stories of people who once lived in what is now Brazil, Angola, Guinea-Bissau, and the Atlantic archipelagos of Cape Verde and São Tomé.
 The book focuses not only on indigenous peoples, but also on Jews, Jewish converts or Muslims fleeing religious persecution, as well as Gypsies, witches, and criminals convicted by the Inquisition and civil courts.
 The subalternity of these groups depended on several factors, including gender, assimilation, relationship to their master, and position in the network structure.

 By highlighting these voices, we can better understand which social groups were actively and intentionally involved in the formation of the Portuguese colonial empire and which were erased from history.
 This reconstruction of history from the perspective of the most marginalized can help deconstruct the accepted historical narrative.

 [ENG] The “Miserable Vassals” of the Empire: The Androgynous Codes of Behaviour of Black and Indigenous Peoples in Late Colonial Brazil (1775–1808)